Brian Laundrie, Gabby Petito's fiancé, died from a gunshot wound to the head, medical examiner says – KION546

 Brian Laundrie, Gabby Petito’s fiancé, died from a gunshot wound to the head, medical examiner says

-The cause of death of Brian Laundrie, the fiancé of Gabby Petito whose disappearance caused a firestorm late last summer, was revealed Monday.
+(CNN)--The cause of death of Brian Laundrie, the fiancé of Gabby Petito whose disappearance caused a firestorm late last summer, was revealed Monday

 An autopsy report by the Sarasota, Florida, Medical Examiner stated Laundrie died from a gunshot wound to the head.